our digital manufacturing ecosystem

 If none of these companies seems like a good fit, why not start your own?
 Incubators like Highway1 and Y Combinator are famous for developing new startups—companies like Dropbox, Codecademy and Quora got their start with these accelerators.
 You could be the next person to go from “engineer with an idea in a cubicle” to CEO.

 Maybe you’re not ready to to invent the next earth-shattering technology, but there’s no reason not to aspire to an amazing job.
 Want to prepare for a career upgrade?
-Check out our collection of engineering articles to build your skill set, or get insight from our Hardware Guide on the topics on which you’re working.
+Check out our collection of engineering articles to build your skill set.
 Have a friend who’d want to join you in working in one of these dream jobs?
 Share these 10 amazing jobs with them today!